 I haven’t got any pictures of the wheels yet because in between my excitement and running around to drop them off, pick them from the powder coaters and sort the tyres out during every free moment after work with the girlfriend’s car, I forgot my camera.
 I will get some photos soon because I’ve still got a few more things to do, like fitting the new Renthal chain and sprocket set that arrived a few days ago and sorting out a few cosmetic issues in the form of the dodgy red bar ends and other little areas.
 Expect another update soon.

-Simon ‘Pip’ GreenacreEnjoy more Fast Bikes reading in the four-weekly magazine.
+Simon ‘Pip’ GreenacreEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.